 How To Transport Your Kayak Without A Roof Rack

 Be very careful throughout this entire process.
 There is a chance that you may damage your car's paintwork if you are not careful!

-Step 1: Put The Noodles On Your Car
+Step 1: Put The Pool Noodles On Your Car

-You might find that the noodles are longer than the width of your car.
-If this is the case, you can always cut them to size.
-You could even thread a strap through each of the noodles and secure them through the inside of your car for more security.
+You might find that the pool noodles are longer than the width of your car or vehicle's roof.
+If this is the case, you can always cut each pool noodle to size.
+You could even thread a strap through each of the pool noodles and secure the pool noodles through the inside of your car for more security.

 Use Pool Noodles?
 Yup!!!